Q&A: The Critical Condition of Rural Health Part 1

 For example, at our hospital we’re partnering with local schools and a telehealth program that allows school nurses to call our physicians or nurse practitioners when a child is sick at school.
 We help them resolve issues, prescribe medications, and things of that nature.
 Schools are very interested in that type of thing.
 Getting nontraditional healthcare providers involved in population health is essential.

-Stay tuned for Part 2 and learn about Putnam’s unique approach to integrating healthcare services within communities, plus other key topics he will cover at the conference.
+Check out Part 2 and learn about Putnam’s unique approach to integrating healthcare services within communities, plus other key topics he will cover at the conference.

 If you’d like to learn more about the NRHA’s upcoming event visit www.ruralhealthweb.org/events.